 You are feeling trapped at a crossroads and you are terrified.
 You are faced with an existential choice and it has you so scared that you don’t know how to proceed and it is keeping you up at night.

 Presented with the alternative of taking a chance at living your dreams or feeling trapped with the reality you hate, you choose option three: do nothing.
 That’s why you feel helpless.

 The Shackles Holding You Back Lie Within

-Feeling trapped is usually a call for you to retreat within yourself to reclaim your life.
+Feeling trapped in life is usually a call for you to retreat within yourself to step into your power.
 It’s an opportunity to rediscover the factors that make you tick.

 It is a call to rediscover the mechanisms that dictate your life, motivations, and values so that you can do away with those that are not helping.

-In this case, you want to eliminate anything that leaves you feeling trapped and disempowered, and here is why:
+In this case, you want to eliminate anything that leaves you feeling trapped, disempowered, lost, and empty, and here is why: